zenparsing/es-abstract-refs/README.md

 We introduce a new abstract operation:

 - **IsAbstractReference(V)**.
-Returns **true** if the *referenced name* component of the reference *V* is neither a primative String nor a Symbol.
+Returns **true** if the *referenced name* component of the reference *V* is neither a primitive String nor a Symbol.

 The abstract operation **GetValue** becomes: